-The Aquatic and Terrestrial Restoration Plans will be reviewed and revised two years after the Governor's approval.
-The frequency of later reviews/revisions after this initial two year review can be addressed in subsequent plans.
+The Aquatic and Terrestrial Restoration Plans were reviewed and revised two years after the Governor's approval of the 2012 plans and the 2016 plans.
+The State proposes at least four years after approval of the 2018 Update before another review and revision to allow development and completion of restoration projects and interest earnings to accrue.
+The frequency of later reviews/revisions can be addressed in subsequent plans.
 The revisions to the restoration plans will include a public solicitation of conceptual restoration proposals.